 The Razer BlackWidow V4 Pro is quite large, and the additional column of dedicated macro keys on the left makes it slightly wider than most full-size keyboards.
 That said, you can reduce the footprint of this keyboard on your desk by removing the wrist rest if you prefer.

 The build quality of this keyboard is good.
 The lower chassis is made of plastic, and the top plate is made of aluminum.
 The keycaps are made of ABS plastic, but they feel comparatively high-quality compared to most ABS keycaps and have pleasant textured tops.
 There are internal layers of sound-dampening foam and pre-lubed stabilizers, contributing to a more premium feel overall.

 Unfortunately, the Razer Green switches have an inconsistent quality, with some keys lacking audible clicking sounds and requiring noticeably different amounts of force to operate.
 However, we've tested other models with the linear Razer Yellow Switches and didn't experience the same issues, so we expect this to only be a problem if you buy this keyboard with the Green switches.

-The Razer BlackWidow V4 Pro has good ergonomics.
-There are two plastic feet on the back edge of the keyboard that offer two incline angles.
+The Razer BlackWidow V4 Pro has two plastic feet on the back edge of the keyboard that offer two incline angles.
 There's also an included plush wrist rest that attaches magnetically and provides additional support while typing.

 This keyboard comes with two braided USB-A to USB-C cables.
 One cable powers the keyboard, while the second cable is for the USB passthrough.